DriftRec: Adapting diffusion models to blind JPEG restoration

 \subsection{Runtime performance and model size}

 As our method is based on diffusion models, which use iterative methods for sampling, it also requires multiple calls to the same DNN to retrieve a single reconstruction.
-We have used $N=100$ iterations in this work using the Euler-Maruyama sampler~\cite{kloeden2011numerical}, which requires the same number of $N_{\text{DNN}}=100$ DNN evaluations.
-On a \emph{NVIDIA GeForce RTX 2080 Ti} consumer GPU, we found that this combination of sampler and DNN requires around 70 seconds to reconstruct a batch of sixteen $256\times{}256$ images, resulting in a total runtime of about 5.5 hours for all 4500 images in the \celeba{} test set.
+We used $N=100$ iterations in this work with the Euler-Maruyama sampler~\cite{kloeden2011numerical}, requiring the same number of $N_{\text{DNN}}=100$ DNN evaluations.
+On a \emph{NVIDIA GeForce RTX 2080 Ti} consumer GPU, we found this combination of sampler and DNN to require around 70 seconds to reconstruct a batch of sixteen $256\times{}256$ images, resulting in a total runtime of about 5.5 hours for all 4500 images in the \celeba{} test set.
 On the same hardware and dataset, QGAC~\cite{ehrlich2020quantization} requires only 310 seconds in total, FBCNN~\cite{jiang2021towards} takes 279 seconds, and the regression baseline takes 400 seconds, with all three methods using a single DNN pass for each image.

 However, since we derived our diffusion-based method within the continuous formalism of \acp{sde}, the choice of sampling procedure is highly flexible and does not require retraining of the DNN.
 Recent research on diffusion models has made significant progress on sampling speed~\cite{zhang2022fast,karras2022elucidating,salimans2022progressive}.
-These techniques can in principle be combined with our method, but may require some careful re-derivation since works typically make assumptions about the \ac{sde} drift term $\mathbf f$ to be zero (\ac{ve} \ac{sde}) or a simple multiplicative scaling of $\x_t$ (\ac{vp} \ac{sde}), which does not hold for our \acp{sde}.
+These techniques can in principle be combined with our method but may require some careful re-derivation since works typically make assumptions about the \ac{sde} drift term $\mathbf f$ to be zero (\ac{ve} \ac{sde}) or a simple multiplicative scaling of $\x_t$ (\ac{vp} \ac{sde}), which does not hold for our \acp{sde}.

 Finally, pointing to \cref{tab:model-size}, we note that DriftRec has the lowest number of DNN parameters compared to the other methods, and virtually the same number of DNN parameters as our regression baseline since it uses the same DNN architecture with very minor modifications, see \cref{sec:architecture-and-training}.